hedyhli/starcli/README.md

   -l, --language TEXT  language filter (eg: python) -d, --date TEXT      date in the ISO8601 format which is YYYY-MM-DD (year-
                        month-day)
-  -f, --fmt TEXT       output format, it can be either table or colored --help               Show this message and exit.
+  -L, --layout TEXT       output format, it can be either table or list --help               Show this message and exit.
 ```